 Well in the depths of lockdown, we took another look, and could see that it was going to be a while before we were happy with Hotels/AirBnB, so maybe we should upgrade.
 If we could be self contained, then we can interact as much as we are comfortable with, and we don't need to worry about what others want to do.

 We looked at a number of options.
 We wanted to be able to roll up, wind the legs down, connect water and waste, and be done.
 We didn't want to have to have electric hookup, we didn't want to need the awning, we wanted our own toilet/shower.
 We also looked at the space, and didn't want to have to keep converting the living area to the bedroom area, so we wanted something with a seperate bedroom.
 Our main car has a towing limit of 1500kg, so we started looking at the options.
 We quickly decided on a rear island bed, with toilet/shower in the middle.
-Looking at the various manufacturers, I liked the way that Baileys had changed a few things around, as it made more sense.
-Things like the battery under the floor (lower down and central).
-The gas cylinders under the sink unit (accessed from outside), so again nearer to the axle, and also removes the front cupboard.
+Looking at the various manufacturers, I liked the way that Baileys had changed a few things around.
+The engineer in me could see that they had taken a fresh look at things and made some small but significant improvements.
+Putting the battery under the floor, so lower down and central.
+Putting the gas cylinders under the sink unit, still accessed from outside, but again nearer to the axle.
+Removing the front cupboard, so more room inside, and avoids things messing up the nose weight.
+The alu-tec means a mechanically sound edge joins, and no mid-side joins, so less damp problems over time.
 Looking at the various ranges, we settled on the Bailey Pheonix+ 640.

 Options: We took a few dealer fitted options, motor mover, solar (but upgraded from a 100W to 150W panel), ALKO ATC (anti-snake), 4G, and a few other extras in a package (wheel lock, power lead, etc.).
 But after collecting the caravan, I immediately changed a few things.